-Paul Schuck is a Principal of the firm.
+Paul Schuck is Senior Counsel to the firm.
 He focuses on intellectual property litigation, especially patent and trade secret litigation.
 Mr. Schuck has litigated patent and trade secret disputes involving a broad array of technologies ranging from biotech to software to mechanical devices, such as oil drilling equipment and gaming machines.
 He also has extensive experience with trademark, right of publicity and licensing matters.
 His practice has included matters in U.S. District Courts across the country.
 In addition, Mr. Schuck has handled appellate matters before the Federal Circuit, the Ninth Circuit and the United States Supreme Court.

 Natera, Inc. v.
 Sequenom, Inc. (N.D.
 Cal.).
 Mr. Schuck was lead counsel representing declaratory judgment plaintiff asserting that patent-in-suit relating to non-invasive, prenatal genetic testing is not valid and not infringed.
 He obtained summary judgment of patent invalidity for lack of patentable subject matter under 35 U.S.C. § 101, a judgment that was unanimously affirmed in Ariosa Diagnostics, Inc. et al. v.
 Sequenom, Inc., 788 F.3d 1371 (Fed.
 Cir., 2015), cert. denied 136 S. Ct.
 2511 (2016).